Probate Q&A Series

 • File a petition for sale of real property if needed.

-• Obtain court approval under G.S.
-28A-6-1 for a sale free of liens.
+• Obtain court approval for a sale of real property if required.

-• Apply sale proceeds to mortgage, taxes, and administration expenses.
+• Apply sale proceeds to mortgage, taxes, and administration expenses as required.

-• Transfer title to beneficiaries—either clear of debt or subject to mortgage assumption.
+• Transfer title to beneficiaries—either clear of debt or subject to the existing mortgage lien.

 • Prepare and record the final deed to complete distribution.